A record is a data-centric type that usually doesn’t contain behaviors. C# 9 introduced the keyword record

 Generic Record

 Let’s note that a record can be a generic class or structure, which offers flexibility.
 However, developers should keep in mind that EqualityComparer<T>.Default is employed for each property typed with T in the generated code to perform state comparisons.
-This can potentially result in confusing scenarios.
+This can potentially result in confusing behavior like in the following short program

 1 2 3 4 5 6 7 8 9 |